 According to George Brown, Abraham and his wife were part of a group of Scots Covenanters that immigrated from Scotland to find “religious freedom” in the Colonies.
 I have slight doubts as to whether or not Abraham and his wife were actually Covenanters, but it is as likely as any other scenario.

 The following website from Charles Clinton’s Journal shows the names of some of the passengers on board the George and Ann.
-I believe that the James Brown who died on board the ship was the father of our immigrant ancestor Abraham Brown.
+I believe that the James Brown who died on board the ship was the father or the young son of our immigrant ancestor Abraham Brown.

 Abraham and “Margaret” had two children that are recorded: